cvle/relay-experiment/src/client/ui/README.md

 ## What should be inside the UI Kit

-The UI Kit focuses on providing presentational building blocks that is not specific to any domain or product.
+- The UI Kit focuses on providing presentational building blocks that is not specific to any domain or product.
+- The UI Kit should be completely independent from the rest of the codebase.